 Q. Do you think about projects after hours?

 A. Yes, but mainly I’m focused on the business and how to constantly improve it, things that can help streamline the business, and make us more efficient, so we can spend more creative time with clients.

 Q. Who holds the legal liability?

-A. We all carry are own Professional Indemnity insurance.
+A. We all carry our own Professional Indemnity insurance.
 My franchisees trade as Pride Road (within a specified territory), and retain PI in their original company name or as a sole trader, trading as.
 Our technical associates carry their own PI too.
 Everyone’s professional indemnity cover is checked by Pride Road HQ annually.

 Q. When will you become a franchisor?

 A. When I have 5 franchisees I will be able to sell my territory and spend all my time as a franchisor….
 I will effectively become a trainer and a manager.

 Q. Do you do cost plans in house?

 A. Not at the moment, we outsource these to our Quantity Surveyor partners.